MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 		extraVarsToWrite = "custID",
 		overwrite = TRUE)

 After the new table has been created, we can compute and display a histogram of the 10 million predicted scores.
-The computations will be faster if we pre-specify the low and high values.
+The computations are faster if we pre-specify the low and high values.
 We can get this information from the data base using a special data source with *rxImport*.
 (Note that the *RxOdbcData* data source type can be used with a Teradata data base.
 It is typically faster for small queries.)

 	tdMinMax <- RxOdbcData(sqlQuery = paste(
 	    "SELECT MIN(ccFraudLogitScore),",